durandaltheta/sthread/README.md

 world
 ```

-The code that calls `st::fiber::thread()` to create a fiber is responsible for keeping a copy of the resulting `st::fiber` object.
-Otherwise the launched `st::fiber` may stop executing because it will go out of scope.
+The code that calls `st::thread::make()` to create a thread is responsible for keeping a copy of the resulting `st::thread` object.
+Otherwise the launched `st::thread` may stop executing because it will go out of scope.

 [Back To Top](#simple-threading-and-communication)

 ### Send Operations
 Several classes in this library support the ability to send messages:
 - `st::channel::send(/* ... *)`
-- `st::fiber::send(/* ... *)`
+- `st::thread::send(/* ... *)`

 Arguments passed to `send(/* ... */)` are subsequently passed to `st::message st::message::make(/* ... */)` before the resulting `st::message` is passed to its destination thread and object.
 The summary of the 3 basic overloads of `st::message st::message::make(/* ... */)` are:
 - `st::message st::message st::message::make(ID id)`: Returns a constructed message which returns argument unsigned integer `id` as `st::message::id()`.